rethinkdb/rethinkdb-rs/2-query-language/changefeeds.md

 permalink: docs/changefeeds/
 ---

-Changefeeds provide a way for a database client to get a view of all changes occurring on the database cluster.
+Changefeeds are a way for clients to subscribe to changes on a table.
+Any time a document in the table is inserted, updated, or deleted, the client driver can get notified about the change.
 RethinkDB implements changefeeds via the [r.changes](/api/python/changes) command.
 Changefeeds offer a convenient way to perform certain tasks:

 - Integrate with other databases or middleware such as ElasticSearch or RabbitMQ.
 - Write applications where clients are notified of changes in realtime.